e-bug/distributed-tensorflow-benchmarks/environments_setup/README.md

 # Initial setup

 Here, you can find the initial setup required to run TensorFlow in the different systems under study.
-The chosen version of TensorFlow is 1.0.0 (same as in Piz Daint).
+The chosen version of TensorFlow is 1.1.0.

 ## One node